SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/browser_manipulation.es.md

 you can loop over both windows or tabs that WebDriver can see, and switch to the one which is not the original.

+However, Selenium 4 provides a new api
+<a href="https://selenium.dev/documentation/es/webdriver/browser_manipulation/#create-new-window-or-new-tab-and-switch"> NewWindow </a>
+which creates a new tab (or) new window and automatically switches to it.

 {{< code-tab >}}
   {{< code-panel language="java" >}}
 //Store the ID of the original window